-A complete and up to date Professional Master's Degree that will allow you to know all the tools you need to develop multimedia projects, with a clear vision in the practical learning of its use"
+A complete and up-to-date program that will allow you to learn all the tools you need to develop multimedia projects, with a clear vision in the practical learning of its use"

-The development of this program is focused on practicing the proposed theoretical learning Through the most effective teaching systems, proven methods imported from the most prestigious universities in the world, the student will be able to acquire new knowledge in an eminently practical way.
-In this way, TECH strives to convert effort into real and immediate skills.
+The Development of this Course is Focused on the Practice of the Proposed Theoretical Learning Through the most effective teaching systems, proven methods imported from the most prestigious universities in the world, you will be able to acquire new knowledge in a practical way.
+In this way, TECH strives to convert its efforts into real and immediate competencies.

-The online system is another of the strengths of the educational program.
-With an interactive platform that has the advantages of the latest technological developments, the most interactive digital tools are made available.
-In this way, it is possible to offer a way of learning that is totally adaptable to your needs, so that you can perfectly combine this program with your personal or working life.
+The online system is another strength of the educational program.
+With an interactive platform that has the advantages of the latest technological developments, the most interactive digital tools made available.
+This way, it is possible to offer a way of learning that is totally adaptable to students' needs, so they can perfectly combine this program with their personal or working life.